SkylerZhou/eeg_uploader/README.md

 ```bash
 pip install -r requirements.txt
 ```
+Also need to make sure you have coreutils (timeout) installed locally.

 2. Ensure your files are in the `input/` directory and patient identifiers are in `patient_identifiers.csv`